dstl/Noisify/docs/basics/advanced.rst

 We have the constructor, this behaves as expected.
 In this case adding a likelihood attribute to the object.

-Next we have a 'condition' method, this must be defined!
-It accepts the triggering object (that is the attribute or report) this enables conditional activation based upon the content of the trigger (for example if a flaw is more likely to happen for numbers then for strings).

-Finally we have an implementation.
+We also have an implementation.
 This describes how a fault will act on the data it is given.

 Implementations And The Dispatch Queue
 --------------------------------------